itnifl/myMovieApi/README.md

 ### NB!!
 This code works as is, but it is not fully ready yet.
 The following is missing:
 	1. Code for caching in mongodb.
 This functionality does not exist yet.
-	2. Code to display all api routes and usages when entering root /.
-This functionality does not exist yet.
-	3. Installation instructions for a mongodb ready system.
+	2. Installation instructions for a mongodb ready system.
-	4. Several routes and different templates can be used and added.
+	3. Several routes and different templates can be used and added.
 These functionalities do not exist yet.

 Prerequisites